 (Enacted by dictatorial edictum 7/30/99 with the force and authority of a decretum.)

 II.
-Any pontiff (including the pontifex maximus) may convene the collegium.
-This is done by informing all of the members of the collegium no less than twenty-four hours prior to the collegium being formally convened.
+Any augur may convene the collegium.
+This is done by informing all of the members of the collegium plus the pontifex maximus no less than twenty-four hours prior to the collegium being formally convened.
 During that interval, the right of nuntiatio may be exercised by those constitutionally empowered to do so.

-A. The pontiff who convened the collegium may then present one or more matters for their consideration.
+A. The augur who convened the collegium may then present one or more matters for their consideration.

 B. Once the matters for discussion have been presented, each of the members of the collegium may, in turn, offer their opinions thereon.
 The debate shall be limited to the members of the collegium.
 The pontifex maximus shall keep the citizens informed as to the progress and content of the debate.
 There shall be no limit on the length of the opinions rendered, but the time frame shall differ depending on the mode of communication:

 1. When debate is being conducted via electronic mail, each member of the collegium shall have ninety-six hours to issue his opinion.
 Should that time elapse, the member of the collegium shall be assumed to have abbrogated his right to speak on the issues at hand (but such shall not be considered a waiver of the right to vote thereon).
-A pontiff who is unable to vote may, during the debate, give his proxy to another pontiff, as long as such is done openly and within the prescribed period of debate.
+A member of the collegium who is unable to vote may, during the debate, give his proxy to another member of the collegium, as long as such is done openly and within the prescribed period of debate.

 2. When debate is being conducted via means that allow real-time communication (such as Internet chat, teleconferencing, or live meeting), each member of the collegium shall be given the opportunity to speak in order of seniority, according to the following formula:

 III.
 Once each member of the collegium has been given the opportunity to state his position on the issues under discussion, the pontifex maximus shall call the issue to a vote.
 Voting shall be done openly before those privy to the debate, and shall be decided by majority vote unless otherwise mandated.
-Only pontifices (including the pontifex maximus) may vote.
+Only augurs may vote; the pontifex maximus may not.
 The method of voting depends on the mode of communication: